ontech/salesforce-ezimerchant/README.md

 Having Issues?
 ==============

-You can grab us at support@ezimerchant.com please also see [http://www.ezimerchant.com/](http://www.ezimerchant.com/)
+You can grab us at support@ezimerchant.com please also see [http://www.ezimerchant.com/](http://www.ezimerchant.com/) sign up for a free [Shopping Cart](http://www.ezimerchant.com/)

 Installation